ekkolon/ekkolon/README.md

 **Hi, I'm Nelson!** 👋

 I'm a passionate Software Engineer with a background in Machine Learning and Full-Stack Development.
-In my free time I enjoy working on Open Source Projects, experimenting with new tools and diving into domains that set my mind in motion.
+<br>In my free time I enjoy working on Open Source Projects, experimenting with new tools and diving
+<br>into domains that set my mind in motion.

 #### 💬 Let's Connect